 Process Criteria Board of Directors Self-Assessment A. Board StructureB.
 Board Duties and ResponsibilitiesC.
-Duties and Responsibilities as an Individual Director Board Committees General Assessment of all Committees by the Board, Self- Assessment of Committee members General and Self-Assessment of the overall performance of the following committees, based on the provisions of the Board Committee Charters: A. Nomination and Governance Committee B. Audit and Risk Management Committee C. Remuneration and Leadership Development Committee D. Finance Committee
+Duties and Responsibilities as an Individual Director Board Committees General Assessment of all Committees by the Board, Self- Assessment of Committee members General and Self-Assessment of the overall performance of the following committees, based on the provisions of the Board Committee Charters:A. Nomination and Governance CommitteeB.
+Audit Committee

-Individual Directors Self-Assessment A. Board Structure B. Board Duties and Responsibilities C. Duties and Responsibilities as an Individual Director CEO/President Assessment by the Board of Directors & Self-Assessment Key Performance Indicators: Leadership Working relations with the Board Management Communications/Relationships Operating and Financial Performance (Consolidated Core Net Income) Major Accomplishments Points for improvement
+C. Risk Management Committee D. Remuneration and Leadership Development Committee E. Finance Committee A. Board Structure Individual Directors Self-Assessment B. Board Duties and Responsibilities C. Duties and Responsibilities as an Individual Director Key Performance Indicators: Board Assessment & Self- Assessment Leadership CEO/President Management Operating and Financial Performance (Consolidated Core Net Income) Working relations with the Board